muldon/CROKAGE-replication-package/README.md

 ## Invoking our REST interface
 You can use our REST interface to obtain solutions for your programming tasks.
-For this, Set your Content-Type to application/json and make a POST request to http://isel.ufu.br:8080/crokage/query/getsolutions passing the following parameters in JSON format:
+For this, Set your "Content-Type" to "application/json" and make a POST request to http://isel.ufu.br:8080/crokage/query/getsolutions passing the following parameters in JSON format:

 {<br/>
 "numberOfComposedAnswers":5,<br/>